OfficeDev/outlook-dev-docs/docs/add-ins/read-scenario.md

 ---
-title: Create Outlook add-ins for read forms | Microsoft Docs
+title: Create Outlook add-ins for read forms
 description: Read add-ins are Outlook add-ins that are activated in the Reading Pane or read inspector in Outlook.
 author: jasonjoh
 ms.topic: article